deepsnowland/TLD-Gear-Variation/README.md

 # About

-Currently the mod adds 6 new tool/gear variants, those include:
+Currently the mod adds 8 new tool/gear variants (+ a little collectible), those include:

 - Two Axes: Splitting Axe and Carpenter's Axe